“What is one of the greatest motivators of behavior on the planet?”

 At the heart of fear is our deep concern for getting hurt.
 People are willing to do a lot to avoid a little pain, but they’re willing to give up even more to play it safe.

-How many friends have given up a dream because they were afraid it would become a disaster?
+How many of your friends have given up a dream because they were afraid it would become a disaster?
 How many sweet souls have never declared their love for fear of rejection?
 How many people never dared to step on stage and show their talent, because they didn’t want to embarrass themselves?

 Fear can paralyze and suffocate.
 It prevents people from even trying.
 Fear is the spirit behind the inner voice that whispers: